 For families approved to move to a new unit within the CHA's jurisdiction, the CHA will issue a new voucher within 30 calendar days of the CHA's approval to move.
 No briefing is required for these families.
 The CHA will follow the policies set forth in Chapter 5 on voucher term, extension, and expiration.
-If a family does not locate a new unit within the term of the voucher and any extensions, the family may remain in its current unit with continued voucher assistance if the owner agrees, in writing and the CHA approves.
+If a family does not locate a new unit within the term of the voucher and any extensions, the family may remain in its current unit with continued voucher assistance if the owner provides written approval and the CHA approves.
 This must be received by the CHA prior to the end of the lease date.
-Otherwise, the family will lose its assistance.
+Otherwise, CHA will terminate the provision of housing assistance payments to the current unit.